FindNUS/FindNUS.github.io/content/_index.md

 ## Proposed Level of Achievement
 FindNUS aims to achieve **Artemis** level.

+## What's New? :stars:
+In this milestone, we focussed on adding quality of life features to make the searching for lost items much more seamless and 'smart'.
+The [full release notes are here](http://localhost:1313/scope/#milestone-3).
+- Created an on-demand Lookout service powered by NLP to help Losters search the database for possible matches to their lost item
+- Created an asynchronus Lookout service that Losters can subscribe to by email to recieve updates on any new findins
+- Geolocation UI
+- User dashboard interface improvements
+- Better item preview functionality with more filtering options

+## Challenges Encountered

 ## Deployments
 FindNUS is live @ [findnus.netlify.app](https://findnus.netlify.app).
 If you are here to try FindNUS out, click on the link!